-- Call 9-1-1 (or TDD 206-543-3323) or have someone else do it. - If you are alone, yell loudly for help. - If you are unable to summon help, call 9-1-1 first before assisting the person. - When calling 9-1-1 from a landline inside a Seattle campus building, the call will be routed directly to the UW Police Department.
-If you are using a cellphone to call 9-1-1, tell the operator you are at the University of Washington. - Give the operator as much information as possible, including: - Type of emergency - What help is needed - Exact address or building name - o Room number or area - Your telephone number - o Any information from medic alert bracelet or necklace - Victim information such as age and symptoms - o Don't hang up until you are told to do so by the 9-1-1 operator. - Do not move the victim unless absolutely necessary.
+- If you are unable to summon help, call 9-1-1 first before assisting the person. - When calling 9-1-1 from a landline inside a Seattle campus building, the call will be routed directly to the UW Police Department.
+If you are using a cellphone to call 9-1-1, tell the operator you are at the University of Washington. - Give the operator as much information as possible, including: - Type of emergency - What help is needed - Exact address or building name - Room number or area - Your telephone number - Any information from medic alert bracelet or necklace - Victim information such as age and symptoms - Don't hang up until you are told to do so by the 9-1-1 operator. - Do not move the victim unless absolutely necessary.
 In many cases, moving the victim may cause additional trauma. - Administer first aid or CPR if you are qualified and current with your training. - Follow universal precautions.
 Treat all blood and body fluids as if they were known to be infectious for HIV, HBV, or other bloodborne pathogens. - Look for an emergency contact phone number.
-The contact number may be on the person's cellphone. - Notify your supervisor of the event. - Report the incident.
+The contact number may be on the person's cellphone. - Have someone meet the emergency personnel at the appropriate entrance to the building, to direct them to the exact location of the victim. - Notify your supervisor of the event. - Report the incident.
 Submit a report using the Online Accident Reporting System (OARS).